Plateau Station: History

 Ice core samples were also made, but with mixed success.
 On October 29, 1966, the camp inhabitants experienced a severe snowquake that lowered the altitude by 1 cm.
 This was apparently caused by hoar frost crystals below the surface.

 The teams were also monitored for medical and psychological effects, though it turned out that selection of staff precluded any notable emotional effects.
 White cell counts were found to decrease as a result of few immunological stimuli in the sterile environment.

 On 22 December 2007, the Norwegian-U.S. Scientific Traverse of East Antarctica visited the base and entered the buildings, finding that it was mostly intact.

 In 2017, the CoFi-Expedition made a stop at the Plateau Station.
 They entered the station through a hatch at the top of highest building, the watch tower.
 The base is completely snowbound nowadays.
 The only visible building at the base is the meteorological tower.
 The expedition left the base with the same general impression as the expedition in 2007 did.
 Researcher Sepp Kipfstuhl said: "If someone should visit the base in 10 or even 20 years, it'll have barely changed.
 The meteorological tower should be visible for the next 500 years."

+The last well-known visit to the station took place at the end of 2018 by the expedition of the "First Channel" of Russian television.
+The condition of the station was assessed by the expedition participants as "people have just left it" (the corresponding video is present on YT).